FloGa/upnp-daemon/README.md

 Usage: upnp-daemon [OPTIONS] --file <FILE>

 Options:
-  -f, --file <FILE>          The file with the port descriptions, in CSV format -F, --foreground           Run in foreground instead of forking to background -1, --oneshot              Run just one time instead of continuously -n, --interval <INTERVAL>  Specify update interval in seconds [default: 60]
+  -f, --file <FILE>          The file (or "-" for stdin) with the port descriptions, in CSV format -F, --foreground           Run in foreground instead of forking to background -1, --oneshot              Run just one time instead of continuously -n, --interval <INTERVAL>  Specify update interval in seconds [default: 60]